SoftwareHeritage/swhapguide/SWHAP@Paris.md

 In the 1950s, the first computers with von Neumann architecture (similar to that of our modern computers) emerged.
 Initially limited to research laboratories and military programs, their use quickly spread to businesses and administration.
 In the 1960s, the production of computer programs skyrocketed with the introduction of so-called "high-level" programming languages such as FORTRAN (1957) or COBOL (1959), which made software production independent of the technical configuration of the machine.
 As a major scientific and technical achievement of the 20th century, software has now become part of human cultural heritage, and the question of its preservation emerged in the 1980s.

-In 1986, the Computer Museum in Boston commissioned David Bearman, an expert in electronic archiving, to write a report on the feasibility of a software archive titled "The Concept of a Software Archive: Planning for a Software Archive" (Bearman, 1986).
+In 1986, the Computer Museum in Boston commissioned David Bearman, an expert in electronic archiving, to write a report on the feasibility of a software archive titled "The Concept of a Software Archive: Planning for a Software Archive" (@Bearman86).
 This report served as a basis for discussions with the Smithsonian Institution and the Charles Babbage Institute.
-In an expanded version of the report published in 1987 (Bearman, 1987), Bearman raised concerns about the risk of software heritage disappearance.
+In an expanded version of the report published in 1987 (@Bearman87), Bearman raised concerns about the risk of software heritage disappearance.

 > Early software masterpieces, monumental intellectual achievements of the genre, have already been lost to future study through neglect.
 And contemporary software concepts [...] will likely be lost unless the cultural history repositories of our day - the museums and archives of our contemporary society - take action soon to prevent the disappearance of this record.

-In 2002, John G. Zabolitzky emphasized the importance of preserving not only the hardware but also the software as witnesses of one of the greatest industries of our time in his work titled "Preserving Software, Why and How?"
-(Zabolitzky, 2002).
+In 2002, John G. Zabolitzky emphasized the importance of preserving not only the hardware but also the software as witnesses of one of the greatest industries of our time in his work titled "Preserving Software, Why and How?" (@Zabolitzky02).
 The author highlights the significance of preserving software as a testament to the advancements made in this field.

 > Information technology is the largest industry worldwide today, and is slated to be even more dominant in the future.
 The roots of this industry are hardware and software developments over the past 50 years.
 Future generations will find it hard to understand if these roots are not preserved today.
 While a lot of hardware artifacts have been well preserved, I strongly suspect that some past software artifacts have already been destroyed irrecoverably.
 (Where are the early UNIVAC operating systems?
 The first FORTRAN/COBOL/ALGOL compilers?)
 There is a grave danger that in the near future large bodies of historically relevant software will be destroyed.
 Now is the time, therefore, to take action and preserve these objects for future study.

-In 2017, Paul McJones, a member of the Software Preservation Group, shared his unsuccessful quest for the first FORTRAN compiler in his article titled "The Search for the First Compiler" (McJones, 2017).
+In 2017, Paul McJones, a member of the Software Preservation Group, shared his unsuccessful quest for the first FORTRAN compiler in his article titled "The Search for the First Compiler" (@McJones17).
 He highlighted the urgency of preserving historical software, particularly as the original creators of these software programs are nearing the end of their lives.
 The article emphasized the importance of capturing and documenting this valuable software heritage before it is lost forever.

 > Old software and related materials are in constant danger of being lost, damaged, or destroyed; the people who created that software are aging and dying.